 At the sides, it comes new and aggressively designed alloy wheels (between 16 to 19 inches size), chiseled bodywork and squarish wheel arches with black plastic cladding besides muscular tones and a blackened glass area delivering a pillar less look.
 Apart from that, the sharp character lines, turn indicator integrated on ORVMs and roof rails will enhance the appeal further.

-The rear profile too is clearly inspired by the well-acclaimed Kodiaq SUV and has C-shaped LED taillights.
+The rear profile too is clearly inspired by the well-acclaimed Kodiaq SUV and has C-shaped LED tail lights.
 Inside the cabin, improved quality seats and upholstery materials along with practical and premium features will be made available.
-Powertrain options include a range of turbocharged TSI petrol and TDI diesel engines, while both the FWD and AWD driving technology will be on offer.
-On the transmission front, it will receive both manual and automatic gearbox options.
+Powertrain options include a range of turbocharged TSI petrol and TDI diesel engines, while both the FWD and AWD driving technology are on offer.
+On the transmission front, it has both manual and automatic gearbox options in foreign markets.
 A plug-in hybrid model could be introduced in the future as well.

-The arrival of Karoq means the much loved Yeti will be effectively phased out.
+The arrival of Karoq means the much loved Yeti was effectively phased out globally.
 The new name is derived from the language of Alaska’s indigenous people.
 It denotes a combination of the terms “KAA’RAQ” (car) and “RUQ” (arrow).
 In a similar fashion to the Kodiaq, the nameplate is inspired from Alutiiq, an indigenous tribe from the Kodiak Island archipelago situated off the southern coast of Alaska.

 The new 1.6-litre and 2.0-litre TDI diesels enable the quickest 0-100 kmph time of 7.8 s and they will be accompanied by a familiar 2.0-litre TDI.
 In the top-spec models, it gets Skoda’s Drive Mode Select system with Normal, Sport, Eco, Individual and Snow modes.